WilliamHYZhang/WilliamHYZhang.github.io/_posts/2022-04-14-high-school-reflections.md

 ---

-Thanks to my good friend Uzay (https://www.uzpg.me/) for reading and reviewing this post.
+Thanks to my good friend [Uzay Girit](https://www.uzpg.me/) for reading and reviewing this post.